mkyaduvanshi555/Diwali-Retail-Analytics/README.md

 # Diwali Sales Analysis & Business Insights

-Project Objective
+Project Objective:

 This project is an end-to-end data analysis of Diwali sales data from a retail store.
 The goal was to move beyond raw data to identify key customer trends and provide actionable recommendations for the marketing and sales teams to increase profitability.

-## 📈 My Business Recommendations
+## My Business Recommendations

 Based on my analysis, I recommend the following data-driven strategies: